guscardvs/gyver/docs/usage/database/adapter.md

 # DB_MAX_OVERFLOW (max overflow as an integer) (Optional)
 config = AdapterConfigFactory().load(DatabaseConfig, __prefix__="db")

-# If you want to override the dialect implementation:
+# To override the dialect implementation:
-# 1. First, verify if SQLAlchemy supports the desired dialect.
+# 1. Verify if SQLAlchemy supports the desired dialect.
-# 2. Create a class representing the dialect adhering to the Dialect protocol or create an instance of DialectInfo with the values.
+# 2. Create a class representing the dialect adhering to the Dialect protocol or create an instance of DialectInfo with the desired values.
 # 3. Pass an instance of the dialect to the config.

 class AioPGDialect: